We need your help to evaluate a new Social Skills program for Children with Autism!

 As this program is part of a research study, there will be no costs for attending.

 What are the benefits of this study?

 - The results of this study will allow us to develop 2 social group programs that help Australian children with ASD.

 - Children will have fun and get an opportunity to make new friends.

 What are the risks?

-There are no foreseeable risks associated with participating in this study.
+Apart from giving up your time and working with the kitchen tools there are no foreseeable risks associated with participating in this study.